Former Ivorian PM Soro Says Has Talks With Niger Coup Leader - UrduPoint

 Soro said he had notably met General Salifou Mody, the defence minister, and General Mohamed Toumba, the interior minister, adding their exchanges were "exceptional in their quality and depth."

-Earlier, Soro, sentenced to life in prison two years ago for undermining national security, said he had arrived in Niamey on Saturday, from where he announced Sunday he was ending four years of self-imposed exile.
+Earlier, Soro, sentenced to life in prison two years ago for undermining national security, said he had arrived in Niamey on Saturday, from where he announced Sunday he was ending four years of self-imposed exile in Europe and Dubai.

 Soro then went into exile, and an Ivorian court sentenced him in absentia to life imprisonment in 2021.